(Jackson, MS, USA – January 10, 2022) One of the states that are still taxing real money is hoping to do something about it.

 The harm is exacerbated when you consider that many of Mississippi’s neighbors (Alabama and Louisiana) have already stopped taxing gold and silver.
 Arkansas and Tennessee are considering their own sales tax exemptions for precious metals this year.

 - Taxing gold and silver harms in-state businesses.
 It’s a competitive marketplace, so buyers will take their business to neighboring states, such as Alabama or Louisiana (which have eliminated or reduced sales tax on precious metals), thereby undermining Mississippi jobs.
-Levying sales tax on precious metals harms in-state businesses who will lose business to out-of-state precious metals dealers.
+Levying sales tax on precious metals harms in-state businesses that will lose business to out-of-state precious metals dealers.
 Investors can easily avoid paying $136.50 in sales taxes, for example, on a $1,950 purchase of a one-ounce gold bar.

 - Taxing precious metals is unfair to certain savers and investors.
 Gold and silver are held as forms of savings and investment.
 Mississippi does not tax the purchase of stocks, bonds, ETFs, currencies, and other financial instruments.